Yuri Saalmann

 Research Interests

-We combine neuroimaging and electrophysiology to investigate these questions.
+We combine neuroimaging and electrophysiology to pursue these goals.
 We map brain networks using functional MRI and diffusion MRI.
-Next, we simultaneously record neural activity from interconnected network sites in behaving macaques (single-units, local field potentials, microstimulation) and human subjects (intracranial electrocorticography).
+Next, we simultaneously record neural activity from interconnected network sites in behaving macaques (single-units, local field potentials) and human subjects (intracranial EEG).
+Finally, we use neuromodulation (cortical and deep brain stimulation) to manipulate network activity and behavior.
 Our focus is on interactions between neurons in the cerebral cortex, basal ganglia and thalamus.

 Representative Publications